Open app - operation¶

 The behavior of Open app varies across platforms:

-On HbbTV / Freeview Play, Android TV, Xbox One, LG webOS and Websites the application is opened automatically.
-Additionally for Android TV, Xbox One and LG webOS Suitest checks the version of the app currently installed on device and installs correct version as necessary.
+On Android, Apple iPhone/iPad (iOS), Apple TV (tvOS), HbbTV / Freeview Play, LG webOS, PlayStation 4/5, Roku, Samsung Tizen, VIDAA, Vizio, Websites and Xbox (One, Series X/S) the application is opened automatically.
+Additionally, for Android, LG webOS, PlayStation 4/5, Roku, Samsung Tizen and Xbox (One, Series X/S) Suitest checks the version of the app currently installed on the device and installs the correct version as necessary.

 Sometimes installing an app may take longer time, especially if the package size is bigger.
 So just be patient ...

-On Samsung Tizen, Samsung Orsay and a few other platforms Suitest cannot currently install nor open the app automatically.
-You will need to either override the Open App command or open the application manually every time you start the test.
+On generic HTML-based platforms Suitest cannot install nor open the app automatically.
+You will need to either override the Open App command (see below) or open the application manually every time you start the test.

 Overriding Open App operation¶